georgebv/drf-pydantic/README.md

 print(my_serializer.data)  # {"name": "Van Herrington", "addresses": []}
 ```

-This is very useful when you dynamically modify model instance values within your
+This is very useful when you dynamically modify field values within your
 pydantic validators.
 You can disable this behavior by setting
 `"backpopulate_after_validation": False`: